 If you’re missing teeth, two of the most common replacement options are dentures and dental implants.
-Each solution offers unique benefits—and the right choice depends on your health, budget, and goals for comfort and appearance.
+Each solution offers unique benefits, and the right choice depends on your health, budget, and goals for comfort and appearance.

-Dentures are removable and typically more affordable upfront.
-They’re a familiar solution for many and don’t involve surgery.
-Dental implants, on the other hand, are permanent, natural-looking, and help protect jawbone health—but they come with a higher initial cost and a longer process.
+Dental implants, on the other hand, are permanent, natural-looking, and help protect jawbone health, but they come with a higher initial cost and a longer process.

 At Burnaby Dentist & Orthodontist, we offer in-clinic dental implants and guide eligible patients in accessing denture services included under the Canadian Dental Care Plan (CDCP).
 Our team uses advanced tools and a patient-first approach to guide you toward the most suitable option.